Learn something new every day

 More Info... by email

 Digestive disorders are ailments which disrupt the digestive process.
 The digestion process what causes the nutrients that come from food and fluids to be broken down into smaller molecules so they can be absorbed into the blood and carried to the cells throughout the body.
-These disturbances can be caused by diet, disease or stress.

-The digestive system includes the digestive tract and any organs that aid digestion, including the mouth, esophagus or throat, stomach, intestines, anus and rectum.
+The digestive system includes the digestive tract and any organs that aid digestion, including the mouth, esophagus or throat, stomach, intestines, anus, and rectum.
 Digestion begins in the mouth and is completed in the small intestine.
-Digestive disorders present with a variety of symptoms.
+Digestive disorders typically present with a variety of symptoms.
 These warning signs, or indicators, are signs that something is not right within the digestive system.
 They can include things like heartburn, gas, bloating, stomach pain or cramps, diarrhea, nausea and vomiting.

 One of our editors will review your suggestion and make changes if warranted.
 Note that depending on the number of suggestions we receive, this can take anywhere from a few hours to a few days.
 Thank you for helping to improve wiseGEEK!